lpg2709/VOiDSetWallpaper/README.md

 # VOiD set Wallpaper

-Simple program in QT6 to set Windows Wallpaper.
-Used to set wallpaper on blocked systems, need admin rights.
+Simple program in QT5.15.2 to set Windows Wallpaper.
+Used to set wallpaper on blocked systems.

 > Warning: This programs modify the Windows registry

+> Development in progress